-Leonor Zozaya (Madrid, Spain, 1975) has a History Ph.D at the Complutense University of Madrid (=UCM), Spain (Europeus Doctorate) where she has taught Palaeography, Diplomatics, Epigraphy and Numismatics as Assistant Professor (2006-2011).
-She also teaches Paleography at the Fundación Ciencias de la Documentación (online), and at the Estudio de Técnicas Documentales (online and tutorials included).
+Leonor Zozaya (Madrid, Spain, 1975) has a History PhD at the Complutense University of Madrid (UCM, Spain, Europeus Doctorate) where she has taught Palaeography, Diplomatics, Epigraphy and Numismatics as Assistant Professor (2006-2011).
+She has also taught Paleography at the Fundación Ciencias de la Documentación (online), and at the Estudio de Técnicas Documentales (online and tutorials included).

-As a result of her research se has published more than forty articles and chapter books, amongst which the monography: Papers, Notarial Offices and Archives: Scriveners of the Madrid Town Hall (1557-1610), CSIC, 2011.
+As a result of her research she has published more than forty articles and chapter books, amongst which the monograph: Papers, Notarial Offices and Archives: Scriveners of the Madrid Town Hall (1557-1610), CSIC, 2011.

 She has participated in many national and foreign conferences as author of main lectures and as scientific support personnel.
-As a consequence of her collaboration in the organization of some of them she is co-editor of the following volumes: VIII Jornadas Científicas sobre Documentación de la Hispania Altomedieval (Madrid, UCM, 2009); IX Jornadas Científicas sobre Documentación: La muerte y sus testimonios escritos (Madrid, UCM, 2011) y IX Jornadas Científicas sobre Documentación: el calendario y la datación histórica, UCM, 2012.
+As a consequence of her collaboration in the organization of some of them she is co-editor of the following volumes: VIII Jornadas Científicas sobre Documentación de la Hispania Altomedieval (Madrid, UCM, 2009); IX Jornadas Científicas sobre Documentación: La muerte y sus testimonios escritos (Madrid, UCM, 2011), and XI Jornadas Científicas sobre Documentación: el calendario y la datación histórica (Madrid, UCM, 2012).
 During some years she was a member of the Technical Committee of the journal Documenta & Instrumenta (2007-2010).

-She has worked along the following research lines: Town- Hall archives and scriveners of the Township during the Early Modern period, History of Madrid (Spain), Literacy, the Spanish Inquisition, History of the mentalities and popular religiosity.
+She has worked along the following research lines: History of the Archives (Madrid and Coimbra), Town- Hall archives and scriveners of the Township during the Medieval and the Early Modern period, Literacy in Spain, the Spanish Inquisition, History of the mentalities and popular religiosity.